plumtamine/UdacityDS_Capstone_Starbucks/README.md

 person (str) - customer id<br />
 time (int) - time in hours since start of test.
 The data begins at time t=0<br />
 value - (dict of strings) - either an offer id or transaction amount depending on the record<br />

+# Files in the Repository
+A README file that includes the overall introduction of this project, my EDA findings and final model results. <br />
+Starbucks_Capstone_notebook.ipynb - A Jupyter file that has the Data Cleaning, EDA, Data preparation, fitting the model and evalution.
+This file is built upon a base Jupyter file provided by Udacity.
 # EDA
 1. There are 38% more male customers than female customers.<br />
 2. Male customers are right-skewed while female customers are more evenly distributed by income.
 The average income is 65405.<br />